scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 Benchmarks
 ----------
-- `SciPy Benchmarks <https://github.com/scipy/scipy/wiki/Benchmarking-SciPy-with-Airspeed-Velocity>`_ explains how to add benchmarks to SciPy using `Airspeed Velocity`_.
+- :ref:`benchmarking-with-asv` explains how to add benchmarks to SciPy using `Airspeed Velocity`_.

 .. _toc-cython: